TL;DR

 Key features:

-- Run powerful A/B, multi-variate, split, multi-device, and multi-page tests
+- Run powerful A/B, multivariate, split, multi-device, and multi-page tests

 - Get assistance from ready-to-use widgets and the AI copy generator to create and test variations